traefik/traefik/docs/content/middlewares/errorpages.md

 !!! note ""

-    In Kubernetes, you need to reference a Kubernetes Service instead of a traefik service.
+    In Kubernetes, you need to reference a Kubernetes Service instead of a Traefik service.

 ### `query`